« Back to Spotlights

 Mount Gulian Historic Site, Beacon

-Mount Gulian Historic Site invites visitors to explore its garden and unique horticultural history.
-Learn about the garden's origins, evolution, and notable gardeners, including MaryAnna Verplanck, who as a precocious 11 year old, designed the original 1804 garden; James F. Brown, an enslaved person who fled Maryland and worked as Mount Gulian's master gardener after he was manumitted by the Verplanck family; and Virginia Verplanck, whose literary contributions include two gardening books, "Every Day in My Garden" and "A Year in My Garden from the Early 20th Century."
+• Garden Tours (Saturday and Sunday, Aug.
+1 and 2, 2026, 11 a.m. and 1 p.m.) — Mount Gulian Historic Site invites visitors to explore its garden and unique horticultural history.
+Learn about the garden's origins, evolution, and notable gardeners, including MaryAnna Verplanck, who as a precocious 11 year old, designed the original 1804 garden; James F. Brown, an enslaved person who fled Maryland and worked as Mount Gulian's master gardener after he was manumitted by the Verplanck family; and Virginia Verplanck, whose literary contributions include two gardening books, "Every Day in My Garden" and "A Year in My Garden" from the early 20th century.
 Reservations are required for this special program.
 Please call (845) 831-8172 or email info@mountgulian.org.

 Vanderbilt Mansion summer Hyde Park